Pirate Parties International

 Pirate Parties International (PPI) is an international non-profit and non-governmental organization with headquarters in Brussels, Belgium.
 Formed in 2010, it serves as a worldwide organization for Pirate Parties, currently representing 39 members from 36 countries across Europe, the Americas, Asia, Africa and Australasia.
 The Pirate Parties are political incarnations of the freedom of expression movement, trying to achieve their goals by means of the established political system rather than solely through activism.
-In 2017, PPI had been granted special consultative status to the United Nations Economic and Social Council.
+In 2017, PPI was granted special consultative status to the United Nations Economic and Social Council.

 Aims

 The PPI statutes give its purposes as:to help establish, to support and promote, and to maintain communication and co-operation between pirate parties around the world.The PPI advocate on the international level for the promotion of goals its members share such as protection of human rights and fundamental freedoms in the digital age, consumer and authors' rights-oriented reform of copyright and related rights, support of information privacy, transparency, and free access to information.

 The name "Pirates" itself is a reappropriation of the title that was given to internet users by the representatives of the music and film industry and does not refer to any illegal activity.